Making a difference together

 Arrange a driver

 Most patients will need their eyes dilated.
-This may make it difficult for you to drive for 2-4 hours after the drops.
-If possible, avoid driving or bring a driver.
+Dilation will cause temporary blurred vision, more noticeably for fine print work.
+This may make it difficult for you to drive for 2-4 hours after the drops, therefore we strongly advise you arrange a driver or use public transport.

 The Medicare rebate will not be available without a valid referral.
 It is important that we know why we are seeing you so we can advise the best doctor for you, and give an accurate estimation of cost.